Race directors offer training tips and suggestions for essential items to have in your van.

 For a 12-person, 200-mile relay, you might cover about 15 to 20 miles each over the course of 24 to 48 hours.
 A half-marathon training plan would provide an appropriate amount of volume and preparation.
 However, running relays present some additional challenges that aren’t factors in regular road races.

-Adam Boothe, a cross-country coach at Winona State University in Rochester, Minn., has twice led teams to victory at the Lake Tahoe Relay, a race, now in its 48th year, that circumnavigates the great lake in Northern California.
+Adam Boothe, a cross-country coach at Winona State University in Rochester, Minn., has twice led teams to victory at the Lake Tahoe Relay, a race that circumnavigates the great lake in Northern California.
 As relays often require you to run several times, Boothe suggests replicating this in training.
 “Try running three times in one day and practice how to fuel and hydrate between runs,” he said.
 If one of the legs of the relay is at night, he also advises athletes to run at night.

 Legs can be long and are typically point-to-point, and the atypical topography may require special preparation.
 The 100 on 100 event in Vermont, for example, climbs to the top of Killian Mountain Resort.
 Race director Robert O’Neil suggests team members decide well in advance which legs they will run.
 Prepare your leg muscles by replicating the terrain you will be covering in the race in your training runs.